 Provide care for the injured person and concurrently obtain medical assistance.
 Assign a committee member to immediately report the emergency to GSGNY staff.
-Call our office at 212-645-4000 or after business hours on our emergency line at 917-679-6974.
+Call our office at 212-645-4009.

 Each troop should have an adult certified in CPR/First Aid to ensure troop safety.
 Always have the names and telephone numbers of our council office, parents/guardians and emergency services such as the fire department or hospital on-hand.